-- conduct research of high international quality - achieve a high degree of institutional cooperation and division of labour at the national lever - increase international cooperation

-. achieve access to the use and reuse of FAIR research data
+- conduct research of high international quality - achieve a high degree of institutional cooperation and division of labour at the national level - increase international cooperation - achieve access to the use and reuse of FAIR research data

-The international FAIR principles for good facilitation and accessibility of research data
+The international FAIR principles for good facilitation and accessibility of research

-The international FAIR principles have been developed as a set of guidelines to facilitate incread data value and further use of research data.
-FAIR is, an acromy flor the words findable, occessib interoperable and resurable.
-In other words, research data must be of a quality that makes the accessible, retrievable and reusable.
-Furthermore, data and metadata should be machine-manageable, and consistent vocabulany should be used.
+The international FAIR principles have been developed as a set of guidelines to facilitate increases data value and further use of research data.
+FAIR is an acronym for the words findable, accessible interoperable and resurable.
+In other words, research data must be of a quality than takes them accessible, retrievable and reusable.
+Furthermore, data and metadata should be machine-managable, and consistent vocabulary should be used.

-Source: Wilkinson, Mark D. et al. (2016) "The FAIR Guilding Principles for scientific data management and stewardship", Scientific Data 3
+Source: Wilkinson, Mark D. et al. (2016) "The FAIR Guiding Principles for scientific data management and stewardship", Scientific Data.3